Articles

 How to Configure Caching Plugins in Drupal

-You don’t need to be a hardcore developer to get caching up and running.
+You need no advanced development skills to implement caching functionality.
 Here’s a simplified guide:

 Step 1: Start with Core Caching

-In Drupal 8+, enable Internal Page Cache and Dynamic Page Cache.
+• Drupal 8+ requires the activation of both Internal Page Cache and Dynamic Page Cache.

 Step 2: Pick Your Advanced Plugin